Sanskar019/Employee-Record/README.md

 # Employee-Record
 GitHub Desktop tutorial reposit
-Through this project we can find the employee recod of any company.
+Through this project we can find the employee record of any company.